Bjørnar Moxnes: Economics

 Moxnes opposes right-wing economics, believing that most other parties in Stortinget undermine worker's rights and transfer power from the workers to the rich.
 He argues for a democratic economy, which he believes is not possible under capitalism.
 He stated in 2017 that he believes that just like how the people can choose the government, they should be able to choose their leadership in the workplace.
 He argues that the Conservative Party serves to secure the capitalist rights of the rich minority, where the small elite has too much power over Norway's most important national resources.

 He explicitly states that the party is not communist, but socialist, separating themselves from Rødt's predecessor AKP's Maoist roots.
 He describes socialism as a system where power and wealth is distributed fairly, instead of allowing a small elite to own as much wealth as half of the population on Earth.

 Moxnes believes that the wages for politicians in Stortinget is too high, and wants to reduce the wages.
 Moxnes argues that because the wages are too high, the politicians in government become too disconnected from the general populace, and that reducing it will assist politicians in creating fairer policies.
 When the Labour Party and the Centre Party elected to freeze wages, he stated that, "If I was Støre (Labour) or Vedum (Centre), I would be embarrassed.", and pushed for reductions in the wages.

 EEA/European Union

 Moxnes opposes the EEA, arguing that the deal with the EEA is undemocratic, and that it transfers power from elected assemblies in Norway to the EU.
 He characterizes the EEA as a croft deal.
 Moxnes argues that policies that would help Norwegian workers and assist against social dumping are blocked by undemocratic laws enforced by the European Union.

 Climate

 Moxnes believes that capitalism is one of the main causes of climate change, arguing that capitalism will not create solutions to solve climate change.

 Personal life

 He was married to Kjerstin Aukrust from 2014 until they announced their separation in July 2022.
 Around the same time, he announced that he was in a relationship with Lina Aas-Eng.
 Together with Aukrust, he has two children.
+In October 2024, he announced that he and Aas-Eng had married.

+In November 2023, Moxnes revealed that he had a mental health problem after being additionally caught stealing from grocery stores in Oslo.
+He had to relinquish his seat in Parliament temporarily, being put on sick leave.
+His seat in Parliament was filled by deputy Stine Westrum.